Consumers Leave Scathing Reviews Of Lori Loughlin’s Daughter’s Sephora Palette, Demand It Be Taken Down

-People are incredibly unhappy with the recent cheating scandal involving Lori Loughlin and Felicity Huffman and they’re not holding anything back on both social media and on a certain beauty website.
+People are incredibly unhappy with the recent cheating scandal involving Lori Loughlin and Felicity Huffman, and they’re not holding anything back on both social media and on a certain beauty website.

-Most recently, consumers have flooded the Sephora website to slam a now controversial palette that they sell.
-Lori Loughlin’s daughter, Olivia Giannulli, is a social media influencer and YouTuber and because of her popularity, she teamed up with Sephora on a bronze & illuminate Palette.
+Most recently, consumers have flooded the Sephora website to slam a now-controversial palette that they sell.
+Lori Loughlin’s daughter, Olivia Giannulli, is a social media influencer and YouTuber and because of her popularity, she teamed up with Sephora on a bronze & illuminate palette.
 Currently, the Olivia Jade x Sephora Collection is sold out on the Sephora site but that hasn’t stopped consumers from taking to the site to slam the collab.

 “Boycott greed, fake, lying opportunists who prosper from hard working and honest young ladies.
 You OJ are a joke, shame on your pathetic self and selfish family.”